The Best Time Tracking Apps for Freelancers in 2026 | Illustration by Steve Leggat

 AppTarget UserTime EntrySetup RequiredWorkflow InterruptionInvoicing IntegrationPricingBest For

-TogglIndividuals & teamsStart/stop timers + manual entryOptional guided tour, projects can be added laterLow (timer notifications optional)Integrations with popular apps (Xero, QuickBooks, etc.)Free (up to 5 users) / $9+ per userUsers who like timers & detailed reports
+TogglIndividuals & teamsStart/stop timers + manual entryOptional guided tour, projects can be added laterLow (timer notifications optional)Integrations with popular apps (Xero, QuickBooks, etc.)Free (small teams, limited users) / $9+ per userUsers who like timers & detailed reports

-ClockifyTeams & enterprisesStart/stop timers + manualAuto-created workspace, optional setupLow–moderate (optional alerts)Export + integrationsFree (unlimited users, basic features) / $3–12+ per userLarge teams & enterprise needs
+ClockifyTeams & enterprisesStart/stop timers + manualAuto-created workspace, optional setupLow–moderate (optional alerts)Export + integrationsFree (up to 5 users, basic features) / $3.99–$11.99 per userLarge teams & enterprise needs

 Quick Recommendations